RoyClem/Patients/README.md

 # Patients
-Typeahead Demo initially created for an interview coding exercise
+Typeahead Demo initially created for an interview coding exercise.

+Uses typeaheadjs and sqllite, mvc